 Selecting polarity for TIG is quite simple.
-The torch will always be connected to the negative (-) output terminal located on the left.
+The torch will always be connected to the negative (-) output terminal located on the right.
 This is whether it is welding in DC or in AC.
-Once the TIG torch is in the negative terminal, never change it.
+Once the TIG torch is in the negative terminal, there is no need to ever change it.
 Selecting the wrong polarity with TIG will quickly consume your tungsten.
 It will ball up and draw back to the collet body after only a few seconds when the arc is initiated, especially when higher amperages are used.
 Many times the arc will even be hard to start, since the HF starting energy would be flowing the wrong way.
-Of course that means the work clamp is in the positive (+) terminal on the right.
+Of course that means the work clamp is in the positive (+) terminal on the left